AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Select the **Exclude Contingent Workers **checkbox to prevent the temporary workers available under a manager from getting imported.

 Workday has four levels of hierarchy while Learning Manager has two levels.
-The four levels in Workday are&nbsp;skill profile category, skill profile, skill item category, and skill item.
+The four levels in Workday are skill profile category, skill profile, skill item category, and skill item.
 Your skill name, and level from Learning Manager together are mapped in Workday under the skill item.

 You can add additional Workday attributes.
 Contact your CSAM to get the attributes added.